 These days, catnip crops up in every form you could imagine:

 - Sprays (made from concentrated oils)

 - Bubbles (which also contain the oils)

 - Toys stuffed with dried leaves

 - Cat “wine” (there’s no alcohol involved – just a mixture brewed from the dried leaves)

 The variety sounds exciting and tempting, but there are drawbacks.
 The oils used in catnip sprays and bubbles lack the potency of the original leaves.
 Your cat may enjoy some of the effects of the catnip, but the nepetalactone isn’t as strong.
 And odds are you’re not going to pour cat wine on the furniture.
 It’s effective for calming your cat (mind the amount you offer), but you won’t see any silly behaviors.

 If you want the typical “happy” response, you need to focus on the leaves and flowers.
-And unless you’re growing the plant yourself, you’ll need the dried plant.
+And unless you’re growing the plant yourself, you’ll need the dried leaves.